View Transitions API: Smooth DOM Animations in JavaScript

 }

-With the default crossfade, this looks decent.
-But you can do better by naming the panels so the browser knows they’re the same conceptual element:
+With the default crossfade, this looks decent — but you can improve the animation by naming the panels so the browser understands they represent the same conceptual element across DOM states:

 [data-panel] {